LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 .. admonition:: tip

-  Notice in the terminal photo below at the top labeled 1: Easy way to check you're in the right folder.
+  Direct your attention to the photo below.
+In the top right-hand corner of your terminal window, you may notice that the current directory is displayed.
+This is a great way to easily check that you are in the right place!

   .. figure:: figures/tipTerminal.png
    :alt: A screenshot of terminal window showing location at the top.